nathan-chappell/py-rd-parser/discussion.md

 ## Recursive Descent Parsers

 At this point we should describe our parsing algorithm.
-I've taken the python code, and removed the "noise" to make it clear as possible.  `lexemes` is the sequence of lexemes.  `target` is the symbol which should be parsed.  `index` is the position in `lexemes` where `target` should be parsed.
+I've taken the python code, and removed the "noise" to make it clear as possible.
+In particular, code related to keeping track of the "current_lexeme" is removed - it is mainly updating and resetting some variable which tracks the current "index."  `lexemes` is the sequence of lexemes.  `target` is the symbol which should be parsed.  `index` is the position in `lexemes` where `target` should be parsed.

 ```py
 def parse(lexemes, target, index):